FabianWe/etherpadlite-golang/README.md

 Two things were changed, one that might affect currently running code.

 First, a new option to return all ethperpad errors as Go errors was introduced (see below).
-Second a type was removed from the code.
+Second a typo was removed from the code.
 The constant `WrongParameters` had a missing e, so I fixed the spelling.
 Please rename this constant!

 ## Installation